ncatlab/nlab-content/pages/5062.md

 ##Arrow frames, arrow languages and arrow logics##

-These structures are intended to allow one to talk about 'all such objects as may be represented in a picture by arrows'(Venema).
+These structures are intended to allow one to talk about 'all such objects as may be represented in a picture by arrows', (Venema).

 +--{: .un_defn}
 ######Definition######